Skip to Content

 2. Normal menstrual period as it ends

-Black discharge may typically occur during your period.
-In some women, not all endometrial cells are expelled by uterine contraction during menstruation.
-Some blood may stay longer in the uterus, get deoxygenated and turn black leading to black discharge.
+Black discharge may typically occur during or just after your period.
+In some women, not all the menstrual blood is expelled at once during menstruation.
+Some blood may stay longer in the uterus or vagina, get deoxygenated and turn darker, leading to brown or black discharge.

-You should not worry if you notice dark discharge right after your period has ended as it clears out in few days.
+You should not worry if you notice dark discharge right after your period has ended as it usually clears out in a few days.

-Normally, women who haven’t had sexual intercourse EVER will have a hymen that partially covers the opening of the vagina.
-It allows blood to be expelled during menstruation.
+Normally, women who haven’t had sexual intercourse EVER will have a hymen that partially covers the opening of the vagina but still allows blood to be expelled during menstruation.

 4. You have a fibroid or uterine polyp

-A fibroid or a polyp may grow within the uterus, extend down into the cervical region and prevent menstrual period blood from coming out.
+A fibroid or a polyp may grow within the uterus, sometimes extend down into the cervical region and make it harder for menstrual period blood to come out freely.

 If blood stays inside of your womb for hours to days without coming out, it becomes dark or black in color forming black discharge.

-Vaginal infections commonly occur from poor sexual practices and bad hygiene.
-If you notice your vaginal discharge has a different odor and color, it’s likely you have an infection down there.
+Vaginal infections commonly occur from poor sexual practices and sometimes from changes in your normal vaginal bacteria.
+If you notice your vaginal discharge has a different odor and color, or you have itching or burning, it’s likely you have an infection down there.

 Common causes of infections are chlamydia, gonorrhea, bacterial vaginosis, trichomoniasis and sometimes a yeast infection.
-Though not all vaginal infections are transmitted through sex, improved sexual health by using a condom may prevent common sexually transmitted diseases.
+Though not all vaginal infections are transmitted through sex, improved sexual health by using a condom may prevent many sexually transmitted infections.
+You can read more about these infections on the World Health Organization sexually transmitted infections fact sheet.

 Chlamydia or gonorrhea may progress into more devastating complications, and result in pelvic inflammatory disease.

-If you have black discharge between your period with a smelly vagina, itching, and pain, you should inform your doctor.
+If you have black or dark discharge between your periods with a smelly vagina, itching, pain, pain during sex or burning when you pass urine, you should inform your doctor.
 Basic investigations will be carried out and will include a specimen from your vagina and urine.

-In most cases, bacteria vaginal infections can be treated very easily.
-SO DONT PANIC!!!
+In most cases, bacterial vaginal infections can be treated very easily.
+So don’t panic – but do get checked.

 When should I worry about black vaginal discharge?

-In most cases, there is no reason to panic if you see a dark discharge.
+In most cases, there is no reason to panic if you see a dark discharge, especially at the beginning or end of your period.
 It’s a normal way your body works to clean up the uterus.

 • Persistent low abdominal pain